 Woods Battery Electric Bus Charging Station Pilot Program

-The SFMTA is a leader in providing sustainable transportation options for residents and visitors.
-While the city’s transportation sector contributes approximately 46 percent of San Francisco’s overall emissions, the SFMTA’s energy-efficient transit fleet that includes all electric trolley buses contributes less than two percent of the sector’s emissions.
-Throughout our agency’s history, we have consistently and proactively pursued and implemented the latest in green transportation technologies.
-Today, the SFMTA operates the greenest transit system of any major city in North America.
+The SFMTA is a leader in providing safe and sustainable transportation options.
+The SFMTA’s energy-efficient Muni fleet contributes less than two percent of the sector’s emissions and moves approximately 700,000 every day!
+Today, the SFMTA operates the greenest transit system of any major city in North America

 Electric Bus Pilot Program

 Questions remain about whether battery electric buses can handle San Francisco’s heavy transit ridership and hilly routes.
 Before deploying battery electric buses, they must deliver the same reliability and service as our current hybrid-electric and trolley bus fleet.

 In recent years, battery electric bus technology has progressed significantly.
 To determine if this technology is ready for San Francisco, the SFMTA is implementing this 18-month battery electric bus pilot program.